Revision 22-3; Effective Sept. 9, 2022

 1260 Living Arrangement and Texas Residency

-The applicant or member must be a Texas resident to be eligible for Medically Dependent Children Program (MDCP) services as outlined in Title 1 Texas Administrative Code (TAC) §353.1155(b)(1)(B), Medically Dependent Children Program.
+The applicant or member must be a Texas resident to be eligible for Medically Dependent Children Program (MDCP) services.
+These services are outlined in Title 1 Texas Administrative Code (TAC) Section 353.1155(b)(1)(B), Medically Dependent Children Program.

-If the applicant is under age 18, the applicant must not live in a foster home that includes more than four children unrelated to the applicant, as outlined in Title 1 TAC §353.1155(b)(1)(G)(ii).
+If the applicant is under 18, the applicant must not live in a foster home that includes more than four children unrelated to the applicant, outlined in Title 1 TAC Section 353.1155(b)(1)(G)(ii).

-Managed care organization (MCO) service coordinators must confirm the applicant or member, if under age 18, lives with a family member, such as a parent, guardian, grandparent or sibling, as defined in the Glossary.
-The MCO service coordinator must review guardianship documentation or obtain a statement from the applicant, member, legally authorized representative (LAR), authorized representative (AR) or family member regarding relation.
+Managed care organization (MCO) service coordinators must confirm the applicant or member, if under 18, lives with a family member, such as a parent, guardian, grandparent or sibling, defined in the Glossary.
+The MCO service coordinator must review guardianship documentation or get a statement from the applicant, member, legally authorized representative (LAR) or family member about the relationship.
 The MCO service coordinator must maintain this documentation in the member’s case file.

 1270 Financial Eligibility

-Title 1 Texas Administrative Code (TAC) Section 353.1155 states that an individual must be determined by the Texas Health and Human Services Commission (HHSC) to be financially eligible for Medicaid to be eligible for the Medically Dependent Children Program (MDCP).
+Title 1 Texas Administrative Code (TAC) Section 353.1155 states that an individual must be determined by the Texas Health and Human Services Commission (HHSC) to be financially eligible for Medicaid for eligibility in the Medically Dependent Children Program (MDCP).

 Program Support Unit (PSU) staff review the Texas Integrated Eligibility Redesign System (TIERS) to determine if a Medicaid financial eligibility determination is required.

-PSU staff are not required to obtain Form H1200, Application for Assistance – Your Texas Benefits (PDF), for an individual with an active type of assistance (TOA) in TIERS.
-PSU staff must refer to Appendix XVI, Medicaid Program Actions, to determine if the individual’s TOA requires PSU staff to fax Form H1746-A, MEPD Referral Cover Sheet (PDF), to the Medicaid for Elderly and Persons with Disabilities (MEPD) specialist to determine Medicaid financial eligibility for MDCP.
+PSU staff are not required to get Form H1200, Application for Assistance – Your Texas Benefits, for an individual with an active type of Medicaid assistance in TIERS.
+PSU staff must refer to Appendix XVI, Medicaid Program Actions, to determine if the individual’s type of assistance (TOA) requires PSU staff to fax Form H1746-A, MEPD Referral Cover Sheet, to the Medicaid for Elderly and Persons with Disabilities (MEPD) specialist to determine Medicaid financial eligibility for MDCP.

 An individual without Medicaid must return a completed and signed Form H1200 within 30 days from the mail date of the application.
-PSU staff must mail Form 2606, Managed Care Enrollment Processing Delay (PDF), and Form H1200 to the individual within two business days of receipt of an unsigned Form H1200.
+PSU staff must mail Form 2606, Managed Care Enrollment Processing Delay, with the original unsigned Form H1200, to the individual or legally authorized representative (LAR),within two business days of receipt of an unsigned Form H1200.